The 2021 Railroad Problem Solving Competition

 - The quality of the paper describing the solution approach.
 How clear is the explanation?
 Is it possible to reproduce the approach just by reading the paper?

-- The quality of the presentation, to be given by three finalist teams at the Rail Applications Section Meeting at the 2020 INFORMS conference, that will be held virtually.
+- The quality of the presentation, to be given by three finalist teams at the Rail Applications Section Meeting at the INFORMS conference in Anaheim, CA, October 24-27, 2021.

-(The attendance and presentation of at least one person from each finalist team is required)
+(The virtual or in-person attendance and presentation of at least one person from each finalist team is required)

 Any practitioners of operations research and management science who are interested in solving problems in the railroad domain using Operations Research and Analytics tools are welcome to participate.
 Registration is open to all with the exception of RAS officers and organizing committee members.
 Likewise, members of the organizing committee may NOT help nor guide any participating team.

 Teams of up to three members can participate.
-At least one member of each finalist team must be available to present the team’s approach and results at the 2020 INFORMS Annual Meeting.
+At least one member of each finalist team must be available to present virtually or in-person the team’s approach and results at the 2021 INFORMS Annual Meeting.

 - For each team member: Name, Email, Organization, Position.
 Do you have prior experience in problems related to railroads?
 (Y/N).